google/exposure-notifications-server/docs/design/verification_protocol.md

 * `nbf` : If present, the "not before" timestamp will be honored.

-We also prescribe a set of private claims to transmit data from the PHA verification server to the exposure notifications server.
+We also prescribe a set of private claims to transmit data from the PHA verification server to the exposure notification key server.

 * `tekhmac` : The HMAC of the TEKs that was presented to the PHA verification server.
 This must be calculated in a specific way (see below).
-* `phadata` : Contains a map of claims for the PHA to communicate back to the mobile app and/or the exposure notifications server.
-This specific implementation of the exposure notifications server will disregard and never save the `phadata`
+* `phadata` : Contains a map of claims for the PHA to communicate back to the mobile app and/or the exposure notification key server.
+This specific implementation of the exposure notification key server will disregard and never save the `phadata`
 * `trisk` : Contains an array of transmission risk overrides to enact when importing the associated keys.
 If data is present in this field, it will